stevenrskelton/stevenrskelton.github.io/_posts/2013-10-11-finagle-serverset-clusters-using-zookeeper.md

 For the purpose of Finagle, it’s okay to think of Zookeeper as a dynamic configuration store – as long as a server is connected to Zookeeper it is allowed to publicize its address to clients.
-Finagle clients no longer have to be preprogrammed with a static list of available Finagle hosts, they retrieve and monitor the available servers stored within Zookeeper.
+Finagle clients no longer have to be pre-programmed with a static list of available Finagle hosts, they retrieve and monitor the available servers stored within Zookeeper.
 Zookeeper is complete with the ability to notify clients when the configuration changes, and Finagle clients will instantly react to added or removed servers.